nirmalthomas2609/cse210-fa22-ucsd-group5/README.md

 # Local-First Tweet Manager Application

-To view our most recent release: [Releases](https://github.com/nirmalthomas2609/cse210-fa22-ucsd-group5/releases) To run the application download a release, unzip and open the index.html within on your favorite browser!
-Also checkout checkout `Getting Started Developing` for instructions run the developer version.

 Welcome to the Github repository for Tweet Manager, the a local first application that acts as a note taking and tweet management system!

+To view our most recent release: [Releases](https://github.com/nirmalthomas2609/cse210-fa22-ucsd-group5/releases)

+To run the application download a release, unzip and open the index.html within on your favorite browser!

 The contents of this repository were developed by the Gordan Ramsey Engineering Company (GRECo):

-Kalen Cantrell
-Alexis Flores
-Anshul Shah
-Mayank Sharan
-Akshaya Sundaram
-Nirmal Thomas
-Yizheng Yu
+Kalen Cantrell, Alexis Flores, Anshul Shah, Mayank Sharan, Akshaya Sundaram, Nirmal Thomas, Yizheng Yu

 # Resources for Onboarding